 Just three weeks after sustaining a horrific Fire and Burn Injury during an accident with a gas-powered grill outside her Connecticut home, ESPN News anchor Hannah Storm made her return to the airwaves by hosting the Rose Parade in California.

 According to an article published by The Chronicle, Storm was attempting to relight a flame that had burned out on the grill.
-Before attempting to relight the burner, she turned the gas off, but when she ignited a flame in the vicinity of the grill, a ball of gas ignited and quickly spread over the her body.
+Before attempting to relight the burner, she turned the gas off, but when she ignited a flame in the vicinity of the grill, a ball of gas ignited and quickly spread over her body.

 Rescue crews were called to the scene and Storm was transported to a local trauma and burn center where doctors were able to determine she had sustained first and second degree burns over her face, hands, chest, and neck.
 While on the air, Storm admitted the infection in her left hand made it difficult to perform duties of her work, such as turning cue cards and taking notes.